MewsSystems/gitbook-connector-api/operations/reservations.md

 ## Add reservations

 Adds the specified reservations as a single group.
+If `GroupId` is specified, adds the reservations to an already existing group.

 ### Request